Who We Are

 Library staff will send overdue reminders for overdue material.
 If the material is not returned after the third reminder is sent or at the end of the current term, library staff will send a bill for the replacement cost of the item plus a $5 processing fee.
 If the patron fails to pay the bill to the library, library staff will forward the bill to the business office.

 - The user is responsible for lost or damaged items.
-The user will be billed for the cost of the replacement of the item and a $5 processing fee after time is allowed for searching for the item.
+The user will be billed for the cost of the replacement of the item.
 If/when billed items are returned, only the $5 processing fee will be charged to the patron.

 Please return all material to the book drop at the circulation desk during library hours.
 When the library is closed, return items in the book return located to the right of the east Smith Center entrance.

 The catalog serves as an index to all material in the library.
 The computer catalog indexes each item by key word, author, title, and subject.
 Mary Miller Library uses the Dewey Decimal Classification System.
 Materials are arranged on the shelves by subject according to a numerical system.

 Circulating books are located in the stacks in the main reading room.
 DVDs are located on the north wall.
 Feature film DVDs are shelved on the farthest west low shelving.
 CDs are located in the CD cabinet in the northeast corner.

 Periodicals in print format to which the Mary Miller Library subscribes are listed on the computer catalog.
 Current issues are displayed at the west end of the reading room.
 Back issues are shelved in the library basement.
 The stairs to the basement are located in the northeast corner of the reading room.
 Periodicals on microfilm and microfiche are filed in the metal cabinets in the library basement.